This proceeding is available on CD-ROM

 by Bob Bruninga, WB4APR

-Unbelievable?
+- Introduction: Unbelievable?
 Not Really!
 With the advent of the latest 9600 baud packet radio modems, there is an unexploited mechanism for opening up dozens of half duplex data channels without ANY impact on existing voice and data band plans.
 Read this proposal thoroughly before jumping to any conclusions.

 - The WA4DSP 56 KILOBAUD RF Modem: A Major Redesign